Clover Club Cocktail

-The Clover Club is a bright pink, fruity classic gin drink.
-It is a complex cocktail with a rich, silky texture and intense berry flavors.
+The Clover Club is a bright pink, fruity gin drink.
+It is an easy-to-drink classic with a rich, silky texture and intense berry flavors.

 Clover club cocktail

-In its early days, the Clover Club cocktail was only available to a few selected folks in Philadelphia.
-But it evolved into a drink every bartender should be able to do.
+In its early days, the Clover Club Cocktail was only available to a few selected people in Philadelphia.
+But it evolved into a drink every bartender should know and be able to mix.

 The raspberry cocktail has a quite unique flavor profile for such a classic drink: sweet, sour, and fruity flavors dominate this delightful cocktail.